electricg/mobi-fav-stations/README.md

 - [ ] install offline sw only when clicking the "install" button
 - [x] personal configuration to show/hide classics/ebikes/docks
 - [x] personal configuration for a more compact layout
+- [x] when "show all stations" scroll to put the table to the top